Iaotle/Iaotle.github.io/static/media/about.8bae5cdfd0c27f1c117f.md

 # Currently
 I'm a developer working at [Resumedia](https://resumedia.com) to build their Jobseeker product, written in JS.
-I'm responsible for maintaining the system, fixing bugs, adding features, and have migrated the entire solution to the newest Laravel and PHP version.
+I'm responsible for maintaining the system, fixing bugs, adding features.
+This includes working on the in-house CRM, the React frontend, JS backend, and some of the AWS setup.
 <!-- At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
 I primarily work as a data engineer but have broad experience across Arthena’s stack. -->

 # Some history